Skip to main content

 This protection extends beyond health-contingent programs.
 Under the ADA, even in “participatory” programs (where you get a reward just for participating, like filling out a health risk assessment), if your disability prevents you from performing an activity, the employer must provide a reasonable accommodation.

-If a program rewards employees for attending a lunch-and-learn series on nutrition, a for a deaf employee would be providing a sign language interpreter.
+If a program rewards employees for attending a lunch-and-learn series on nutrition, a reasonable accommodation for a deaf employee would be providing a sign language interpreter.
 Similarly, if the program rewards completing a 5k run, an employee with a mobility impairment must be offered an alternative way to earn that reward.

 The Role of GINA and Genetic Information

 An employer cannot offer a financial incentive for you to provide your genetic information.
-They can, however, offer an incentive for completing a (HRA) that includes questions about family medical history, but they must make it clear that you will receive the incentive whether or not you answer those specific questions.
+They can, however, offer an incentive for completing a Health Risk Assessment (HRA) that includes questions about family medical history, but they must make it clear that you will receive the incentive whether or not you answer those specific questions.

 This is particularly relevant for individuals with a family history of hormonal or metabolic disorders.
 A wellness program cannot compel you to disclose that your parents had Type 2 diabetes or that a sibling has a thyroid condition.
 Your decision to keep that information private is protected, and you cannot be denied a reward for doing so.